 Business Professionals of America is the leading Career Technical Student Organization for students pursuing careers in business management, office administration, information technology, and other related career fields.
-The Workplace Skills Assessment

-National website: www.bpa.org Delaware website: http://delawarebpa.org Program prepares students to succeed and assesses real-world business skills and problem solving abilities in finance, management, IT, and computer applications.
+The Workplace Skills Assessment Program prepares students to succeed and assesses real-world business skills and problem solving abilities in finance, management, IT, and computer applications.
 Students are able to demonstrate their career skills at regional, state, and national conferences.